bsandmann/p2p-transactions/README.md

 # p2p-transactions
-## A Cardano-Catalyst projekt to build a library to enable trustful and private P2P market transaction by ATALA PRISM DIDs.
+## A Cardano-Catalyst projekt to build a library to enable trustful and private P2P market transaction by Atala PRISM DIDs.

 This page provides essential information about the project process of the project funded by Cardano-Catalyst.
 All development of the white paper and code base is happening publicly on this site.